-David Gareja desert occupies south-eastern part of East Georgia, with its closest edge in a distance of some 60 km south-east from Tbilisi.
+David Gareja desert occupies south-eastern part of East Georgia, with its closest edge in a distance of some 60 km south-east from Tbilisi, in far south of Katheti region.
 This is a very specific area with multicolor hillocks, dry gorges and gullies, small areas of green land with trees and shrubs.
 This place had been inhabited sins the Pre-Christian era, but afterwards humans abandoned it, until the VI c.
 AD, when one of the 13 Assyrian fathers, St. David, called “Garejeli” choose that area as a place of his hermitry.
 St. David came together with his disciple – Lukian and they settled in a small natural cave.
 Shortly after this many other hermits joined them so by the times when St. David was still alive three new cut in the rock save heavens, were established – St. David’s Laura, so called Dodorka Monastery in the Virgin, founded by one of St. David’s disciple St. Dodo on the horn-shape rock extension and John the Baptist Monastery.
 The very first church was also constructed here in times, when St. David was still alive.
 One local noble lay-man, certain Bubakar, converted into orthodoxy and baptized by ST. David built a small church on the lower terrace of the nowadays Laura, dedicated to one of the greatest Christian miracles – Saint Metamorphoses.
 After their death St. David and Lukian were buried in this church.

 Both the initial and the very first of subsequent hermit sells were simple in shape and small in size, almost undistinguishable from natural caves.
 The situation changed in mid-IX century when the monk very famed both in Georgia and Byzantium, St. Illarion the Georgian (who continued his hermi-try in Thessaloniki where he passed away) was elected the head of David-Gareji brotherhood.
 The most importantly, he has extended the initial small church of St. Metamorphoses to its current configuration – a single nave structure with the room attached from the north.
 Following this initial modification this church should have been reconstructed for several times, the latest of which took place in early XIX c.
 The protheses, entire southern wall and some other less significant elements are as well of the later times.
 All consequent builders of the monastery considered this design as a sample to be followed.
 And truly, all main churches of other save havens of David Gareja are almost identical to or alikeof this first sample.
 However, in each particular case features of the main space and northern room may differ to some extent from the original (as in case of Dodorka X c. church with configuration resembling two-nave construction).
 Thanks to Illarion the Georgian’s efforts , a new, cut in the rock small complex was constructed on Laura territory with pilasters, capitals, etc. This was the outset of tradition of establishing of that kind of churches with strong architectural features as if they were built, not cut in the rock spaces.
 They were typical in the second half of IX – beginning X cc.
 A group of so called ”domed” churches is the most interesting among those cut in rock structures.
 There are perfect samples of that kind of “domed” churches in Dodorka and Sabereebi complex and in several other places.
 Cutting of refectories, several auxiliary rooms and other spaces in rock could have been s started in the same period.
 Famous Gareji wall painting school was founded in those times, with numerous first samples performed during its lifespane, interrupted in the school that fells on turn of IX-X cc are preserved in Dodorka domed church, several temples of Sabereebi complex and other places.